 Sign up for Uber Eats and Grubhub: Uber Eats and Grubhub makes it easy for your customers to get their food, without ever having to visit your store.
 Not many restaurants use this method so this can be something you can do to stand out from the crowd.

-Promote through Livingsocial and Groupon: This is a great way to get your name out there.
+Promote through LivingSocial and Groupon: According to the market data company Statista, they stated that 26% of Americans often use coupons to pay at a restaurant.
+Therefore, this is a great way to get your name out there and attract new customers.
 Although you are going to take a loss on the coupons, the idea is that you are going to gain loyal long-term customers that will bring consistent profit.
-This also works by getting your name out there so people know you exist.

 Get reviews on Yelp: Yelp is the number one destination for food reviews.
 Nothing else comes close.
 Because it is so popular in the restaurant industry, it is important that you get good reviews on there.
 If your customers enjoyed their dining experience, ask that they review you on Yelp.
 Perhaps give them a small discount off their bill or on their next visit.